RaggaMufia/LambdaGenerator/README.md

 # LambdaGenerator
-An prolog implementation of DCG to generate lambda terms from given alphabet works together with C program that validate the output.
+An prolog implementation using DCG to generate lambda terms from an given alphabet.
+The result can be evaluated by C program that return an list of accepted words.

 # Compiling (C)
 gcc -o teste main.c